park-m/open-source-developer-portal/app/resources/bank-transfer-workflow/processing-times.md

 | Next Day ACH  | 1-2 business days |
 | Standard ACH  | 3-5 business days |

-* Transfers into the Dwolla network from a bank, including transfers that pass through the Dwolla network to another user’s bank account, can be cancelled by a [Traditional CIP Verified account](/resources/account-types.html) or [Access API Customer account](/resources/account-types/access-api-accounts.html) at any point until 4pm CT on that same business day if initiated prior to 4PM CT.
+* Transfers into the Dwolla network from a bank, including transfers that pass through the Dwolla network to another user’s bank account, can be cancelled by a [Transfer CIP Verified account](/resources/account-types.html) or [Access API Customer account](/resources/account-types/access-api-accounts.html) at any point until 4pm CT on that same business day if initiated prior to 4PM CT.
 If a transfer was initiated after 4pm CT, it can be cancelled anytime before 4pm CT on the following business day.

 #### Dwolla network to bank